Drilling operation launched at Tapovan tunnel to rescue trapped workers | Science-Environment

 ''But there is hope against hope that they are surviving somehow as the temperature inside the tunnel is about 20-25 degrees Celsius and some oxygen is possibly available to them,'' an officer working on the ground said.

-Workers at the 480-MW Tapovan-Vishnugad hydel power project of the National Thermal Power Corporation (NTPC) got trapped soon after the swollen Alaknanda river came hurtling down and washed away everything with its furious speed on Sunday.
+Workers at the 480-MW Tapovan-Vishnugad hydel power project of the NTPC got trapped soon after the swollen Alaknanda river came hurtling down and washed away everything with its furious speed on Sunday.

 Apart from the over 450 personnel from the ITBP, the National Disaster Response Force (NDRF), the State Disaster Response Force (SDRF) and the Army, the family members of those trapped inside have stayed put outside the tunnel in anticipation of a good news.